 Dr. Christine White Deeble

 Dr. White has practiced in Montana since 2002, when she returned home upon completion of her education and residency in family medicine at the National University of Natural Medicine in Portland, Oregon.
-She has owned and operated the Black Bear Naturopathic Clinic as a small practice until recently convening a new team of naturopathic doctors, health industry experts, and business leaders to found Natura Health and Wellness.
+She owned and operated Black Bear Naturopathic Clinic as a small practice until convening a new team of naturopathic doctors, health industry experts, and business leaders to found Natura Health and Wellness Clinic.

-Her focus is complex cases that weave together all elements of human health and all systems of the body – over the years, her specialties have evolved to include chronic infections, gastrointestinal disorder, hormone assessment and balancing, and postpartum mood disorders.
+Her focus is complex cases that weave together all elements of human health and all systems of the body – over the years, her specialties have evolved to include chronic infections, gastrointestinal disorders, hormone assessment and balancing, and postpartum mood disorders.
+Since 2020, she has developed a particular specialty in treating COVID, Long-COVID, and COVID vaccine injuries.

 Dr. White was born in Cut Bank, Montana, and spent her first few years in Browning where her family’s roots go back several generations.
 She was raised all around the Pacific Northwest in California, Oregon, and Washington – and then on to Vermont and back, always returning to Montana for rest and restoration.
 Big Sky Country is where she always felt “home.”